 One of my all time favorite ingredients, and the most cherished bottle in my spice cabinet, is my Vanilla Bean Paste.
 It’s a paste version of vanilla beans, so while it’s pretty pricey, it’s cheaper and easier to use than vanilla beans…think of it as a cross between vanilla extract and a vanilla bean.
 The flavor is absolutely wonderful, and well worth the extra cost.
 I panic when I run out.

 Spring and summer pies made with rhubarb, berries, and stone fruit are notoriously juicy.
-You can embrace that (I actually prefer my pies on the softer side) or you can fight it.
+You can embrace that (I actually prefer my pies on the juicier side) or you can fight it.
 If you’re a fighter, I did the legwork for you and researched the issue:

 Tips for preventing runny pies